How to look for records of... Labour history records held by other archives

 For further tips on searching see our catalogue help pages.

-4. Records recently collected by other archives
+3. New accessions: records recently collected by other archives

 Many archives regularly take in new records to add to their collections – this process is known as accessioning.
 Every year, The National Archives collects information about new accessions from 250 archives across Britain and Ireland.
 This is known as the annual Accessions to Repositories survey.